ʿĀd: History and location

-As of 2012, the historicity of the tribe of 'Ad was an unanswered question.
+As of 2012, the historicity of the tribe of ʿĀd was an unanswered question.
 The lines referring to 'Ad in pre-Islamic poetry were of disputed authenticity and while some nineteenth-century scholars suggested identifying 'Ad with the better known Iyād, or with a tribe allegedly mentioned by Ptolemy known as the Oadites, these suggestions have not been successful.
 Related issues pertain to the geographical location of 'Ad.
 In later folklore, multiple attempts have been made to identify the location of 'Ad, including based on the statement that they were at the "winding tracts of sands" (46:21).
 The most common location proposed in traditional sources is in South Arabia, but alternative opinions have also proposed the Levant, near Damascus, or even in Alexandria, in many situations based on the assumption of a relationship with the location of Iram of the Pillars.
 According to Andrew Rippin, "some modern speculation has associated Iram—and thus ʿĀd—with the buried city referred to as Ubar (Wabār), located at Shisur, Oman, because of the pillars found at that site."

 Recently, a secure identification has been made between Iram and a region in northern Arabia and Wadi Rum in the desert of southern Jordan.
 The place, in combination with the place-names found attested to by inscriptions from the region, are compatible with the al-ʾaḥqāf, "winding tracts" description of 'Ad in 46:21.
 Subsequently, it was also shown that three pre-Islamic Arabian inscriptions (two in Hismaic, one in Safaitic) mention the tribe of 'Ad in the same area.
 Therefore, it is now widely accepted that both Iram and 'Ad belonged to the Wadi Rum area of the southern Jordan.

 In Islam

-Hud gazes over piles of cadavers after God has smitten the tribe of Ad and their beasts by means of a divine storm.
+Hud gazes over piles of cadavers after God smote the banu 'Ad and their beasts by means of a divine storm.

-According to Islamic tradition, the tribes of Hud and 'Ad are both linked to an eponymous, legendary king named ʽAd, but modern scholarship has discarded the idea of such a king. ʿĀd, who came from the northeast of arabia more exactly Iraq and was the progenitor of the Adites, was the son of Uz (عوض), who was the son of Aram (إرم), who was the son of Shem, the son of Noah (سام بن نوح).
+According to Islamic tradition, the tribes of Hud and 'Ad are both linked to an eponymous, legendary king named ʽAd, but modern scholarship has discarded the idea of such a king. ʿĀd came from the northeast of Arabia, more exactly Iraq, and was the progenitor of the Adites, as well as the son of Uz (عوض), who was the son of Aram (إرم), who was the son of Shem, the son of Noah (سام بن نوح).
 Therefore, Noah (نوح) is said to be Ad's great-great-grandfather.
 After Ad's death, his sons Shadid and Shedad reigned in succession over the Adites. ʿĀd then became a collective term for all those descended from Ad.

+The 9th-century historian Al-Masudi reported that: "There was no people on earth who could be compared to [ʿĀd] in strength, in the grandeur of their works, in the vigor of their spirit, in the power of their character.
+Destruction had no hold on their bodies, so strongly had nature constituted them, so solid was their structure, so perfect was their form, as God himself revealed."